Scholarships

-The Department of Bacteriology offers a scholarship and many monetary awards to students majoring in or have intent to major in Microbiology.
+The Department of Bacteriology offers a scholarships and monetary awards to students majoring in or have intent to major in Microbiology.
 Current and incoming UW-Madison students may be eligible for these awards.

 This is an accordion element with a series of buttons that open and close related content panels.